 We work with games developers and publishers to help make entertaining digital games.
 We’re also interested in how developers' skills can improve science and health research.

 We support the games industry because it’s a great way to reach people.
 Games can engage people who don’t encounter science-related content in other ways.

 We also offer Science Media Studentships for PhD-level biomedical researchers.
 They provide support to undertake postgraduate courses in Games Design and Development at the National Film and Television School.

 - Hellblade: Senua's Sacrifice, an 'independent AAA' game by Ninja Theory.
 It follows the personal journey of a Celtic warrior who experiences psychosis.

 - Electric Lullaby, a first-person iOS adventure about sleep, alter egos and co-operating with your phone.

-- The Last Word, a puzzle game set inside a girl's diary that explores grief and memory.
+- Lost Words, a puzzle game set inside a girl's diary that explores grief and memory.

 To find out about our upcoming projects, follow us on Twitter.